 - Add option whether the tool will erase an overwrapped area of previous strokes.

-- Add smoothing factor as a parameter.
+- Add the smoothness as a parameter.

 - To see strokes’ contours clearly, add a thin stroke with a complementary color of its fill.